tekumara/notes/kube-requests-limits.md

 If requests and limits are both unspecified then they both default to their respective LimitRange values.
 The pod is assigned a `BestEffort` QoS class.

+## Reserved resources

+Node resources (cpu/mem) can be reserved for the [kube daemons](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#kube-reserved) and [system (OS) daemons](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#system-reserved).
+This limits the maximum amount of CPU and memory that can be requested by a pod.
+If a pod requests more than is available it will fail to schedule.

 ## Memory and bursting

 If a lot of pods on the same node burst at the same time to consume memory (a non-compressible resource) they may be OOM killed.
 Worse, they may interfere with other pods, and in the worst case if [system resources are not correctly reserved](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#) the node can become NotReady, fail, and not recover.